LOGAN-bruh/Code9/README.md

  - File writing/rewriting

 ## How to Run
-WARNING⚠️: Application Optimised for Mac and Windows Systems with CUDA support.
+WARNING⚠️: Application Optimised for Mac or Windows Systems with CUDA support.

 ### Running on Mac :
 Navigate to Mac Terminal.
 Install dependencies with this -